 Eggnog is now available at Starbucks — get it while it’s hot!
 Oh, ’tis the season, and when one lives in a place where the season ’tis, it is quite hard to break away from the surrounding fun and games.
 Examples include Hanukkah bushes and excessive present giving, which are not intrinsic to the holiday but rather, intrinsic to society and the near inexorable consequences of living in a greatly assimilated nation.

-And although having one’s wealth allotted over a period of eight days may be a better financial and psychological modus operandi, because this allocation and other true holiday practices are not the practices of the majority, the traditional customs and the true beauty and spirit of the holiday can sometimes get lost in the dust.
+And although having one’s wealth allotted over a period of eight days may be a better financial and psychological modus operandi, because this allocation and other true holiday practices are not the practices of the majority, the traditional customs and the true beauty and spirit of the holiday can sometimes get lost in the dust and that after the month of Cheshvan!

 First the manifestation: Do we not owe more to those who fought and died for their faith?
 Do we not them owe a small token of our appreciation?